Seafood

 • Dull, faded color

-• Soft flesh that does not spring back when pressed
+• Flesh that does not spring back when pressed

 Room Temperature Safety

 Perishable foods, including fresh fin fish, should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), discard after 1 hour.
+If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips